drundridge/kdeservicemenus/README.md

 ### Anime Episode - Tag as Watched/Unwatched
 Sets episodes in a series' folder to group by watched/unwatched status

-Designed to compliment the [.autotag.lua](https://github.com/drundridge/mpvscripts/) MPV autotag after the episode is finished script, to apply bulk changes at once (ie: if watched elsewhere)
+Designed to compliment the [autotag.lua](https://github.com/drundridge/mpvscripts/) MPV autotag-after-the-episode-is-finished script, to apply bulk changes at once (ie: if watched elsewhere)
 - For all selected episodes, tag as Watched to move them below everything
 - For all selected episodes, remove tags (unwatched) to appear at the top
 - For all selected files, tag as Other, to move junk non-episode files like the NCOP/NCED out of the way